Gravtas-J/Ollama-Chat/readme.md

 # Ollama Chat Interface with Streamlit

 ## Description:
-The Ollama Chat Interface is a conversational application developed using the Ollama library and Streamlit, aimed at simulating intelligent dialogues.
-It leverages the Ollama API to generate responses based on user inputs, allowing for interactive conversations within a streamlined interface.
+The Ollama Chat Interface is a conversational application developed using the Ollama library and Streamlit.
+It leverages the Ollama R.E.S.T API to generate responses based on user inputs, allowing for interactive conversations within a streamlined interface without an internet connection.

 ![Ollama Chat Interface Screenshot](images/screenshot.png)